Wells Theological College: Education

 The first principal of the college was John Hothersal Pinder who had held a similar position at Codrington College, Barbados.
 He remained at Wells until about 1865 when he resigned on account of infirmity.

 Under his leadership the college became known as a 'desirable place for training ordinands'.
 At the same time the college was criticised for its tractarian tendencies.

 In 1884 the tuition fees were £30 per annum, or £10 per term.
 There were lodgings for 30 students, and since its founding 898 students had been admitted.
 All except 30 had taken university degrees.
 At that time graduates studied for one year, non-graduates for two.
 Their studies included Holy Scriptures, Book of Common Prayer, the Articles, ecclesiastical history, Hebrew and pastoral theology.
 They attended many chapel services and had the opportunity of performing parochial work.

 Buildings

 A guide book of 1862 notes that the students were using the Vicars' Hall as a library, but in 1896 they purchased a nearby building for this purpose on Cathedral Green.
-Rebuilt in the 15th century for Archdeacon Holes, it was still used as a house in 1555 when Bishop Polydore Vergil surrendered it to the Crown.
+Rebuilt in the 15th century for Archdeacon Holes, it was still used as a house in 1555 when Canon Polydore Vergil surrendered it to the Crown.
 In the late 18th century it became a brewery, but was extensively restored 1886.
 It is now a Grade II* Listed Building and is the Music School and Concert Hall of the Wells Cathedral School.

 The college acquired the lease of the chapel in Vicars' Close in 1875.
 The Cedars, a house built in 1758 for MP Charles Tudway, was leased by the Trustees of the Theological College in 1919 for use as a hostel for some of the students.